 - Guidelines for determining how roles in SAFe are chosen or assigned to people

 - Implementation risks and organizational impediments

-Through this interactive collaborative process members of this group will become the initial “guiding coalition,” a term popularized by Kotter.
-They consider options, make decisions, commit to work together towards the shared vision.
+Through this interactive, collaborative process members of this group will become the initial “guiding coalition,” a term popularized by Kotter.
+They consider options, make decisions, and commit to working together towards the shared vision.

 Spreading SAFe through an invitation to Leaders